emberjs/website/source/guides/testing/testing-controllers.md

 <a class="jsbin-embed" href="http://jsbin.com/hobuq/2/embed?javascript">Unit Testing Controllers "Methods"</a>
 <script src="http://static.jsbin.com/js/embed.js"></script>

 We start by looking at a simple array controller.
-It has a method `somFunc` that we would like to test.
+It has a method `someFunc` that we would like to test.

 ```javascript